cotes2020/jekyll-theme-chirpy/_posts/2022-05-14-linearity-classical-gauge-fields.md

 ## Conclusion

 We have thus found a new way to interpret the above statement on linearity.
-Namely, linear combinations constitute the most general gauge transformations under which a given Lagrangian is automatically gauge-invariant (as covariant derivatives reduce to the usual geometric covariant derivatives).
+Namely, linear combinations constitute the most general gauge transformations under which a given Lagrangian is automatically gauge-invariant (as gauge covariant derivatives reduce to covariant derivatives).

-Thanks for reading! :)
+Thanks for reading!